How to Fry Sweet Plantain the Easy Way

 For this recipe specifically, ripe plantain is the clear choice.
 Because it contains more natural sugars, it caramelizes beautifully in hot oil.
 As a result, the plantain develops crisp edges while remaining soft and tender inside.

-Why People Love This Fried Plantain Recipe (How to Fry Sweet Ripe Plantains)
+Why People Love This Easy Plantain Recipe ((Plantain Shapes Variations)

 Fried plantain is loved across Africa, the Caribbean, Latin America, and increasingly in the US and UK.
 This popularity, however, is not accidental.